haihala/haihala.github.io/src/lib/posts/zombie-game.md

 nuclear fission.

-Maybe this project will continue, maybe even in this form, but for now I'm satisfied in my experiment and not craving more of this..
+Maybe this project will continue, maybe even in this form, but for now I'm satisfied in my experiment and not craving more of this.